Stevenson School: History

 In 1925, Grace Parsons Douglas (1880–1968) founded the Douglas Camp School for Girls in Pebble Beach after purchasing the land on the Monterey Peninsula from Samuel Finley Brown Morse.
 After operating the school for a quarter century, the school was sold in May 1952 to Robert and Marian Ricklefs and became the Del Monte School for Boys, then the Robert Louis Stevenson, which they named in honor of Robert Louis Stevenson, the well-known Scottish author who reportedly found inspiration for his tales of high adventure during his 1870s sojourn in the Monterey area.
 Many of the school buildings, the school newspaper, sports teams, and other features of the school are named for places or themes from Robert Louis Stevenson's life or writings.

 In the early years, Stevenson was a boys' school offering education in grades 7–12, though grades 7–8 were discontinued when the high school expanded.

 The Pebble Beach Campus has had an Episcopal chaplain from the early days, though the school has always been open to students of all faiths.
 The school considers itself to be non-sectarian and explicit religious instruction is not included in the curriculum.
 In 1987, the Church in the Forest was established in Erdman Memorial Chapel on the Pebble Beach campus, initially with both Episcopalian and Methodist chaplains.
 The chapel is used by some local residents, and is where boarding students attend vespers.

 Robert Ricklefs (May 23, 1909 – 20 May 1985) served as headmaster until he retired in 1970; he was succeeded by Gordon Davis, during whose term (1970-1982) the school opened its doors to girls as day students (1976).

-Joe Wandke arrived in 1983, and during his administration the school has undergone a thorough renovation of the physical plant.
+Joe Wandke arrived in 1983 from the Tampa Preparatory School in Florida, and during his administration the school has undergone a thorough renovation of the physical plant.
 In 1988 girls were first admitted as boarding students with the opening of the Silverado dormitory.

 Also in 1988, the school was approached by the board of Briarcliff Academy, a private elementary school in the unincorporated area of Carmel Woods, north of Carmel, regarding a merger of the two schools.
 Stevenson then became a two-campus school comprising grades kindergarten through 12.
 The Carmel Campus (grades K through 8, adding Pre-K in September 2011) is located in Carmel, while the Pebble Beach Campus (grades 9–12) occupies the original school's location in Pebble Beach.

 The school was the setting for Sofia Coppola's 1998 short film Lick the Star.